 Method #23 Change Network Encryption on Your Router

-The Unidentified Network message can be fixed up if you change the network encryption on your router.
-The WiFi networks use encryption so that no unauthorized person accesses your WiFi Internet connection.
-If you are using WPA encryption, change it to WPA2 and vice versa, this might relieve you from the Unidentified No Internet Access message.
+The Unidentified Network message can be fixed if you change your router’s network encryption.
+The WiFi networks use encryption so no unauthorized person can access your WiFi Internet connection.
+If you use WPA encryption, change it to WPA2 and vice versa; this might relieve you of the Unidentified No Internet Access message.
 You can check the instruction guidebook of your router to know how to change the encryption on your router.

 Method #24 Diagnose Your Network

 1. Open Control Panel & navigate to Network & Sharing Center.

 2. Click on the network connection you use, whether WiFi or Ethernet, and then choose Diagnose.

 Method #25 Turn off Fast Startup

 All the latest versions of Windows have a fast startup feature, so they are more efficient than the older ones, and their performance is also better.
 But this startup feature can also create an issue in your system, and if that happens, you have to disable the fast startup feature to solve your problem.
 Follow the steps: